-The most traditional iternational specialties presented according to the course they belong.
+The most traditional international specialties presented according to the course they belong to.

 Food courses according to the Italian tradition.

 ‘Appetizers’ include all those specialties that are usually served at the beginning of a meal.
 These specialties are generally quite light, since they are meant just to whet the appetite.
 Many of them can also be considered as ‘street food’. (continue)

 The ‘first course’ starts the meal.
-This type of course belongs mainly to the Italian tradition and includes foods based on cereals (like pasta and risotto) and recipes made with vegetables and / or legumes (like soups and purees). (continue)
+This course belongs mainly to the Italian tradition and includes foods based on cereals (like pasta and risotto) and recipes made with vegetables and / or legumes (like soups and purees). (continue)

 The ‘main course’ is, as its name implies, the true heart of the meal.
 This course includes specialties of different complexity, mainly based on meat, fish or eggs.
-Specialties like, for example, roasts, stews, omelettes. etc.
+Specialties like, for example, roasts, stews, omelets. etc.

 ‘Side dishes’ are meant to accompany the second course.
 This course includes both cooked and raw dishes.
 Specialties usually quite light, often served in small portions.
 They are prepared in many different ways, using vegetables, legumes, mushrooms, potatoes, etc. (continue)